ma3mool/Approxilyzer/README.txt

 We provide a template application ISO and golden ISO with the distribution loading some PARSEC and SPLASH-2 benchmarks.
+Refer to PARSEC and SPLASH-2 for further licensing and distribution of these ISOs.
 Apps ISO: rsim.cs.illinois.edu/approxilyzer/apps.iso
 Apps Output ISO: rsim.cs.illinois.edu/approxilyzer/apps_output.iso